Clear Fibre to the Home

 In addition, local technical factors affecting performance include:

-- The hardware that you use to terminate your Fiber to the Home (FTTH) broadband connection; for example the capability of your – Ethernet router to firewall and address translate at these speeds;
+- The hardware that you use to terminate your Fibre to the Home (FTTH) broadband connection.
+For example, the capability of your Ethernet router to firewall and your address translate at these speeds.

-- The number of users using the network simultaneously; and
+- The number of users using the network simultaneously.

 - The limitations imposed by the hardware, software and protocol stack operating in your PC.